3RUN/Dungeon-Generation-Algorithm/README.md

 # Dungeon-Generation-Algorithm
-The Binding of Isaac-like dungeon generation.
+The Binding of Isaac-like dungeon generation written in LiteC.

 # Credits:
 * Dungeon Generation in Binding of Isaac tutorial